Efficient Long-Text Understanding with Short-Text Models: Experiments

 \paragraph{Locality of information} \sled{} relies on an assumption that information can be contextualized locally at encoding time.
 To analyze locality, we vary the chunk size, $c$, which defines the attention window, and measure the effect on \SCROLLS{} datasets with input length 16K.
 Fig.~\ref{fig:ab-chunk} shows the results of this experiment, where the y-axis shows the relative improvement compared to \bartbase{} on a target metric as a function of the chunk size $c$ for all datasets.
 We observe that in all datasets the best performing chunk size is relatively small (up to 256), and further increasing $c$ even hurts the performance in some cases.
 However, the summarization datasets show a much larger gain in performance when increasing $c$ up to that threshold.
 This coincides with a common hypothesis that QA and NLI require relatively local context, and thus increasing $c$ can add noise and hurt optimization, while summarization may require a more high-level view of information.

 \paragraph{Distance from start of document} We now analyze whether indeed the entire document is required for tasks in \SCROLLS{} by varying the maximum document length, $n$.
 Fig.~\ref{fig:ab-length} shows the results of this experiment, where the y-axis shows relative improvement of \bartbase{}-\sled{} compared to \bartbase{} as a function of the first $n$ tokens from the document (chunk size $c=256$).
 As expected, all datasets (except QuALITY) show a roughly monotonic improvement in performance with $n$.
-This shows that (a) \sled{} is able to effectively use all of the information in a long sequence (up to 16K tokens),\footnote{For ContractNLI, we do not show results for over 8K tokens, as the length of over 95\% of the tokenized examples is less than 8K.}, and that (b) observing the entire inputs from the \SCROLLS{} datasets improves performance.
+This shows that (a) \sled{} is able to effectively use all of the information in a long sequence (up to 16K tokens),\footnote{For ContractNLI, the length of over 95\% of the tokenized examples is less than 8K.} and that (b) observing the entire inputs from \SCROLLS{} improves performance.